-Date(s) Event or Task Monday, January 27, 2025 Applications due by 12:00pm PT.
+Date(s) Event or Task Monday, January 27, 2025 Applications due no later than 12:00pm PT.
 Thursday, January 30, 2025 All candidates will be notified via email whether or not they are offered an interview.
 If selected to interview for the OL position, invitations will include a link to sign up for interviews based on candidates' availability.
-All candidates offered interviews will participate in: One 45-minute individual interview.
-As part of the interview round, candidates will give a 5-minute presentation to the hiring team.
-More details to come as interviews are scheduled.
+All returning OL candidates will participate in one 45-minute individual interview.
+Note: All interviews will be in-person except for candidates currently abroad.

 Monday, February 3 - Friday February 21, 2025 Candidates offered an interview will meet with the Orientation Team for an in-person Individual Interview.
 These will take place between 9am-4pm PT, Monday-Friday.
 Wednesday, February 26, 2025 All candidates who completed interviews will be notified of hiring decisions.
 Tuesday, March 4, 2025 Candidates who receive hiring offers must confirm acceptance of the position by 12:00pm PT.
 Note: Candidates who are in the Resident Assistant process must confirm acceptance of the position by 12:00pm PT on Monday, March 17, 2025.
-Thursday, March 6, 2025 Candidates who confirm acceptance will attend Signing Day from 12:30-1:20pm PT. • This is an opportunity to complete paperwork, ask questions, and meet the 2025 Orientation Team!
-Tuesday, March 11, 2025 Candidates who accept the OL offer must complete their new hire paperwork and inperson Student Employment Appointment by 4:30pm PT.
-Completing paperwork includes the following steps: • Signing SEAF (Student Employment Action Form) online. • Meeting with Student Employment in person to review I-9, W-2, and Direct Deposit forms and I-9 original documents.
+Thursday, March 6, 2025 Candidates who confirm acceptance will attend Signing Day from 12:30-1:20pm PT.
+This is an opportunity to complete paperwork, ask questions, and meet the 2025 Orientation Team!
+Tuesday, March 11, 2025 Candidates who accept the OL offer must complete their new hire paperwork and in-person Student Employment Appointment by 4:30pm PT.
+Completing paperwork includes the following steps: • Signing SEAF (Student Employment Action Form) online. • Update hiring paperwork with Student Employment, if needed Note: Candidates who receive offers will be provided step-by-step instructions and deadlines to help you complete your paperwork.